-Agreement automatically renews such that it always has a one-year term remaining, unless we or Mr. Thoren elect not to extend the term further, in which case the term will end on the first anniversary of the date on which notice of such election not to extend is given.
-If not terminated sooner, the Restated Employment Agreement will end on the last day of the month in which Mr. Thoren turns 65.
-Mr. Thoren's initial base salary rate pursuant to the Restated Employment Agreement is \$400,000 per year.
-The Restated Employment Agreement also provides for us to make certain payments to Mr. Thoren in the event we terminate his employment without cause or upon the occurrence of certain events relating to a change in control of the Company, as described under "Involuntary Termination" and "Termination Following a Change in Control" under the heading "Potential Payments Upon Termination or Change in Control."
+Daniel J. Thoren.
+We entered into an Amended and Restated Employment Agreement (the "Restated Thoren Agreement") with Mr. Thoren effective as of February 5, 2025, which amended and restated the employment agreement between us and Mr. Thoren dated as of August 31, 2021.
+Pursuant to the terms of the Restated Thoren Agreement, Mr. Thoren served as Chief Executive Officer of the Company through the close of business on June 9, 2025 after which Mr. Thoren transitioned to Executive Chairman effective as of June 10, 2025.
+The Restated Thoren Agreement has a term of one-year and automatically renews such that it always has a one-year term remaining, unless we or Mr. Thoren elect not to extend the term further, in which case the term will end on the first anniversary of the date on which notice of such election not to extend is given.
+There were no changes to Mr. Thoren's compensation during the remainder of his service as Chief Executive Officer.
+Effective June 10, 2025, Mr. Thoren's base salary as Executive Chairman is equal to a rate of \$250,000 per annum and he is required to devote approximately thirty (30) hours per week to his position.
+The Restated Thoren Agreement also provides for us to make certain payments to Mr. Thoren in the event we terminate his employment without cause or upon the occurrence of certain events relating to a change in control of the Company, as described under "Involuntary Termination" and "Termination Following a Change in Control."